Work alongside Breakthrough

 Pet Professionals looking forward

-Animal welfare organisations have expressed concern about the potential for increasing behavioural problems when restrictions are lifted, with further changes in dogs’ routines and environments, as well as the lack of socialisation opportunities for young puppies.
+Following the first lockdown, animal welfare organisations expressed concern about the potential for increased behavioural problems, citing changes in dogs' routines and environments, compounded by missed socialisation opportunities for young puppies.

 Breakthrough dog food has been shown to assist in the management of anxiety and stress in dogs, and as an adjunct to other therapeutic approaches.
-Manipulating a dog’s diet can be one of the most supportive tools you can use in behaviour work.
-Knowing how to do this is vital for all canine professionals – so, at Breakthrough, we have prepared all the professional resources you need.
+Altering a dog's diet can be one of the most supportive tools you can use in behaviour work.
+Knowing how to do this is vital for all canine professionals.
+At Breakthrough, we have prepared all the professional resources you need.

-Our totally free PDF and videos give you information on diet, the science behind diet manipulation to alter behaviour, and clear instructions on how to do this with your clients.
+Our totally free PDFs and videos give you information on diet, the science behind diet manipulation to alter behaviour, and clear instructions on how to do this with your clients.
 It’s simple and easy – and it really works – when combined with appropriate commitment and time.

 Breakthrough Ambassador Programme

-Join our Breakthrough Ambassador programme and become part of a network of pet professionals using Breakthrough dog food alongside behaviour and training modification, to improve the behaviour and wellbeing of dogs across the UK, and to minimise unnecessary rehoming and euthanasia.
+Join our Breakthrough Ambassador programme and become part of a network of pet professionals using Breakthrough dog food alongside behaviour and training modification to improve the behaviour and wellbeing of dogs across the UK, whilst minimising unnecessary rehoming and euthanasia.